laurent85v/archuseriso/readme.md

 GPT disk image
 --------------
-Bootable disk image for USB flash drives and USB disks with support for persistence.
-Image to write directly to usb drive.
-New partitions can be created on the free space for data storage.
+The GPT disk image is a a bootable disk image for USB flash drives and USB disks with persistence enabled.
+Write image directly to the usb drive.
+Free space on device can be used for creating new partitions for data storage or other usages.

 Copy the gpt disk image to the usb device, e.g. as root with a usb device on /dev/sdc:

     # pv aui-xfce-linux_6_2_8-fr_FR-0327-x64.img > /dev/sdc

-The disk image and the usb disk capacity are not the same size.
-To fix the gpt table size on the usb disk you can use the following command, fdisk or gparted can also do that.
-Note the 3 dashes of the undocumented `---pretend-input-tty` option of the `parted` command:
+Since the disk image and the usb disk capacity are not the same size it is necessary to fix the gpt table size on the usb disk.
+You can use the following command, knowing that fdisk or gparted can also fix it.

+Note the 3 dashes of the undocumented parted command option `---pretend-input-tty`:

     echo Fix | sudo parted /dev/sdc ---pretend-input-tty print

-The partition for persistence is only 128 MiB.
-After writing the disk image and correcting the size of the gpt table, it is necessary to resize the partition for persistence to the desired size.
+The partition size for persistence is only 128 MiB.
+You need to resize the partition for persistence to the desired size.
 Gparted allows you to do this easily.

 Help [Writing Disk Image](https://wiki.archlinux.org/title/USB_flash_installation_medium#Using_basic_command_line_utilities)

 USB drive with persistence
 --------------------------
-The disk image installed on the usb drive supports persistence by default.
-The start menu offers to start in Live mode or with data persistence.
+Using an archuseriso iso image for creating a bootable USB drive.
+The boot menu on startup offers to boot in Live mode or with persistence enabled.

 Synopsis: